 Olentangy Trail: 14.8mi

 Another local path boasting some hefty mileage and plenty of scenery, the Olentangy Trail kicks off in north Worthington just outside the 1,200-acre Highbanks Metro Park.
 Going south from there, the trail takes riders alongside the Olentangy River through miles of scenic parks including Olentangy Park, Antrim Park & Lake and the Anheuser-Busch Sports Park.

 The trail’s green theme continues as it leads into the Clintonville neighborhood, passing through the Park of Roses, where visitors can stroll amongst over 12,000 blooms in more than 400 varieties.
-From here continuing into Ohio State University campus, riders are in proximity to dozens of quirky shops like Wild Cat Gift & Party, Rag-O-Rama and Eclectiques Antique Mall, plus local eateries including Harvest, Pattycake Bakery and Lineage Brewing.
+From here continuing into Ohio State University campus, riders are in proximity to dozens of quirky shops like Wild Cat Gift & Party and Rag-O-Rama plus local eateries including Harvest, Pattycake Bakery and Lineage Brewing.

 North campus just below Clintonville is a hotspot for live music and nightlife, with favorites including Ace of Cups, Spacebar, Dick’s Den and Old North Arcade.
 Once further into the OSU area, riders will find themselves surrounded by picturesque university parks and historical buildings, endless things to eat and drink, as well as attractions like the Jack Nicklaus Museum, the Schottenstein Center, Ohio Stadium, Wexner Center for the Arts, and the Billy Ireland Cartoon Library & Museum.

 If you’re feeling hungry by the end of your ride, we recommend concluding your trip with some authentic German bier and bites at Hofbrauhaus, or sitting down to some priceless skyline views at The Boat House restaurant at the path’s final trailhead.